rahul-n18/Student-Library/README.md

 <br>

 <h2 align="left">Idea 💡: </h2>
 <p align="left">My Idea is simple but I feel it is needed.
-I want to build an app which has major of the things a Student needs for his Day to Day Life.
+I want to build an app which has major of the things a student needs for his Day to Day Life.
 For example Instead for browsing an entire web for some book, we can have a library which provides his Needs.
-Not only that an which gives you latest Update of Tech world and Which will help you for growing your career.
-An App which gives you Motiavtion and path to become a better Person and where Like minded people can Talk and Discuss about future and Tech.<p>
+Not only that an app which gives you latest Update of Tech world and Which will help you for growing your career.
+An App which gives you Motivation and path to become a better Person and where Like minded people can Talk and Discuss about future and Tech.<p>
 </h3>